igloo-project/igloo-doc/source/usage/features/logging.rst

       <version>${igloo.version}</version>
       <type>pom</type>
    </dependency>

+Check that your core, init and webapp dependencies only include log4j2.

 If you use a custom ``configuration-bootstrap.properties``, you need to create the multiple ``log4j2.configurationLocations`` entries.
 You can use